daniel5151/gdbstub/README.md

 There are already several projects which use `gdbstub`:

+- [clicky](https://github.com/daniel5151/clicky/) - An emulator for classic clickwheel iPods (dual-core ARMv4T SoC)
 - [rustyboyadvance-ng](https://github.com/michelhe/rustboyadvance-ng/) - Nintendo GameBoy Advance emulator and debugger
 - [microcorruption-emu](https://github.com/sapir/microcorruption-emu) - msp430 emulator for the microcorruption.com ctf
-- [clicky](https://github.com/daniel5151/clicky/) - An emulator for classic clickwheel iPods (dual-core ARMv4T SoC)
 - [ts7200](https://github.com/daniel5151/ts7200/) - An emulator for the TS-7200, a somewhat bespoke embedded ARMv4t platform

+## Using `gdbstub` on bare-metal hardware

+Since `gdbstub` is `#![no_std]` compatible, it should be possible to implement a `gdbstub::Target` which uses low-level trap instructions + context switching to debug bare-metal code.

+If you happen to stumble across this crate and end up using it to debug some bare-metal code, please let me know!
+I'd love to link to your project!

 ## `unsafe` in `gdbstub`